 Florida Gulf Coast University Counseling and Psychological Services is a department within the Division of Student Affairs.
 Our services are designed to provide confidential, quality, short- term counseling and therapy, consultation, instruction, education, and assessment for the university community.
 Our services are based on acceptance, understanding, respect and care for all who seek services.
 All currently registered FGCU students are eligible for free services in the counseling center.

 The staff is comprised of full-time and part-time professional counselors and therapists.
 Licensed psychologists, masters level counselors, a psychiatrist and supervised trainees provide therapeutic services.
 Our staff works well together and we respect and value our various theoretical orientations and interests.
 We function within a brief-therapy and wellness oriented model, although we do not have specific session limits.
-We are accredited by IACS (International Association of Counseling Services, Inc.).
-Please visit our CAPS webpage for more general information: http://studentservices.fgcu.edu/Counseling/index.html.
+Our Counseling Center is accredited by IACS (International Association of Counseling Services, Inc.).
+Please visit our CAPS webpage for more general information: http://www.fgcu.edu/CAPS .

-The psychology internship at FGCU CAPS is designed for qualified doctoral students whose professional goals include:
+The doctoral internship at FGCU CAPS is designed for qualified doctoral students whose professional goals include:

-Our training program functions in a practitioner-scientist-developmental model which means that we focus on clinical practice that is grounded in the science of psychology and provide interns increasing levels of autonomy based on skill level and trainee needs.
+Our training program functions in a practitioner-scientist-developmental model which means that we focus on clinically competent practice that is grounded in the science and evidence based practice of psychology.
+We adhere to a developmental model of supervision and provide interns increasing levels of autonomy based on their skill level and needs.
 We also place emphasis on providing a mindful and respectful place for interns to grow professionally.

-THE FGCU CAPS Doctoral Internship is a 2000 hour experience with an expectation of 500 hours of direct service activities.
+The FGCU CAPS Doctoral Internship is a year-long, full-time, 2000 hour experience with an expectation of 500 hours of direct service activities.
 Interns will be able to gain experience through a wide range of activities some of which will be negotiated individually by each trainee based on their interest areas and the needs of the Center.
 The doctoral internship in professional psychology includes these components:

-We will offer 2 positions for the 2014 - 2015 year.
-Our training year will begin on August 4, 2014 and end on July 24, 2015.
-The internship is 40 hours a week.
-The stipend will be $26,000 for the year paid bi-weekly and up to $1000 in moving expenses.
+Our training year will begin on August 3, 2015 and end on July 22, 2016.
+The internship is a full-time, 40 hour a week experience.
+The intern salary will be $27,000 for the year paid bi-weekly.
 Interns will also have access to our health insurance benefit.
 Interns receive 13 university holidays as well as 11 days of combined annual, sick and professional development leave for dissertation defense, job interviews, and conferences.
 The timing of this leave is subject to approval of the Training Director.
 All interns will have a private office with video equipment, a personal computer, and library privileges.

-All applications are due by Friday, December 6, 2013 at 9am (EST).
+We will offer 3 positions for the 2015-2016 year.
+All applications are due by Wednesday, December 3, 2014 at 9am (EST).
 We will notify applicants of selection for an interview by December 16th.
 Interviews will all be conducted by video internet conference (skype) and will be set up and conducted in December and January.
-MATCH DAY is Friday, February 21, 2014.
-Our APPIC Code is 2239.
+MATCH DAY is Friday, February 20, 2015.
+Our APPIC Code is 223911.

 Each Doctoral Intern will complete a specialized training agreement after arriving at CAPS.
 This agreement is based on the needs and interests of the intern and the service needs of the Center.
 In general, interns will spend approximately 23 hours a week providing direct service to students including individual and group therapy, triage assessment, supervision of trainees, and being part of the on-call rotation.
 Interns will spend 2 hours per week in individual supervision with a licensed psychologist.
 In addition to the 40 hours, an additional 2 hours a week of professional reading can be logged to fulfill the 2000 hour internship requirement to make up for leave, professional development, and sick time.